 Painting Beyond the Zone at Art Resource Centre, 1984

-Renaissance Society of America, Sixteenth Century Society, Italian Art Society, ICOM, SHARP, Toronto Renaissance and Reformation Colloquium, The Society for Emblem Studies, Historians of Netherlandish Art, Association of Print Scholars.
+Renaissance Society of America, Italian Art Society, ICOM, The Society for Emblem Studies, Historians of Netherlandish Art, Association of Print Scholars, League of Canadian Poets.

-Former member of the collectives: Red Head Gallery, Toronto Small Press Group, Work Seen/Artword, and Matriart.
+Former member of the collectives: Red Head Gallery, Toronto Small Press Group, Work Seen/Artword (Editorial), and Matriart (Editorial).